Updated September 30, 2020

 Over the past 50 years, however, the use of steam for providing regular comfort (space) heating has declined, as many businesses employ newer technologies.
 Yet, specific industries and applications such as breweries, distilleries, dairy production and scientific laboratories are all increasing the demand for steam heating and enjoying a myriad of benefits as a result.

-Steam heating, on the other hand, generates the same large heat loads but in a more controlled form, creating greater consistency and resulting in higher product quality.
 Steam heating is available from high- and low-pressure steam boilers, allowing businesses to match equipment to their unique needs.
 Many industries that may have traditionally opted for high-pressure steam are now realizing the benefits they can achieve with low-pressure steam applications.

 The operating pressure of steam boilers should match the temperatures required for each specific application – such as pasteurizing beer or yogurt.
 It is a common misconception, however, that low-pressure steam boilers are not suited for process heating.
 In fact, many businesses running high-pressure steam boilers could likely satisfy heating needs with low-pressure steam boilers and achieve the same results, while saving on both equipment purchases and operating costs.